IsraelHikingMap/OSMPbfWebAPI/README.md

 Update it by downloading daily and or minutely updates and stream it back.

 In order to build this you'll need to docker.
-Run `docker build -t docker build -t osmctools-webapi .` to build.
+Run `docker build -t osmctools-webapi .` to build.
 When build is complete run `docker run -p 11911:80 osmctools-webapi` and surf to `localhost:11911/swagger`